inductiva/inductiva/docs-sources/api-functions/cli/overview.md

 # Inductiva CLI

+The **Inductiva CLI** helps you interact with the Inductiva platform directly from the terminal, enabling you to manage computational resources and tasks.

 This section documents every command and flag available in Inductiva's command-line interface (CLI).

-The Inductiva CLI helps you interact with the Inductiva platform directly from the terminal, enabling you to manage computational resources and tasks.

 With the CLI, you can:
 - Manage authentication and API keys